 Golden Retriever Types

-Like several gundog breeds, the Golden Retriever has in recent years become somewhat divided.
-Into those bred for the show ring and those intended for working purposes.
+Like several sporting breeds, the Golden Retriever has in recent years become somewhat divided.
+Into those bred for the show ring and those intended for working uses.

 Golden Retriever Appearance